 These web services are considered an important contribution to the interagency US AON initiative as well as the international Sustaining Arctic Observing Networks (SAON) program, with the goal of promoting data interoperability and information exchange through open services in web service formats such as Geoservices REST, OGC WMS/WFS, KMZ, TXT, and ISO 19115-1.

-This web service contains information on data collection sites associated with long-term observing activities in the circumarctic.
+This web service contains information on observing sites associated with long-term monitoring activities in the circumarctic.
 The information is actively compiled to enhance strategic planning and assessment for multiple observing networks.
 Data wrangling efforts have focused on sampling site information for projects funded by the US National Science Foundation's Arctic Observing Network (AON).
 Additional long-term observing activities funded or coordinated by other US entities and international networks are now included.
-Site records provide information on initiative, project name, funding agencies, discipline, contact information (name, email, phone, role), award number, program code, place, site name, site IDs, type of collection activity, location accuracy, start date, end date, scientific keywords plus links to archived information and project web links.
+Site records provide information on initiative, project name, funding agencies, discipline, contact information (name, email, phone, role), award number, program code, place, site name, site IDs, type of observing activity, location accuracy, start date, end date, scientific keywords plus links to archived information and project web links.
 For more information, see the About and Interoperability pages.

 If you use ArcGIS Desktop, download this layer file: public_Arctic_Data_Collection_Sites.lyr.
 When added to ArcMap, it pulls from a feature service optimized for use in ArcMap documents that have the map projection set to North Pole Lambert Azimuthal Equal Area Alaska (EPSG 3572).

 View the ArcGIS Online page for this service to easily open it as a map, right in your browser.
 Or click on the URL under “Layers” to view an ArcGIS REST Services Directory page, which has links to a wide variety of web service formats available straight from our server.